uhmn/pseudo-map-extender/README.md

 # pseudo-map-extender
-WIP, dosen't work with multiplayer yet.
+WIP, doesn't work with multiplayer yet.

 Pseudo Map Extender for gmod
 open the map gm_spacebox to use, then walk onto the teleporter,